WtfJoke/kult-lunchbot/README.md

 You also need to set following environment variables to make it work:
 * SLACK_VERIFICATION_TOKEN
 * SLACK_CLIENT_SECRET
-* (Postgres-Database-Config -if not specified in config.yml, see config.yml.sample):
+* (optional) if not provided in config.yml - Postgres Database-Config:
     * RDS_HOSTNAME
     * RDS_PORT
     * RDS_DB_NAME